syncfusion-content/asp.netwebforms-docs/aspnet/ComboBox/ComboBox-Dependency.md

 ---
 layout: post
-title: Dependencies of the ComboBox control for Syncfusion ASP.NET WebForm
+title: Dependencies of ASP.NET WebForm ComboBox control | Syncfusion
-description: Describes about dependencies of the ComboBox control for Syncfusion ASP.NET WebForm
+description: Learn here all about ComboBox Dependancy of Syncfusion Essential ASP.NET WebForm ComboBOX control, its elements, and more.
 platform: aspnet
 control: ComboBox
 documentation: ug
 ---

-## ComboBox Dependencies
+# ComboBox Dependencies OF ASP.NET WebForm ComboBox

 The external script dependencies of the ComboBox control are,